darrylkr/Portfolio_Projects/COVID_EDA/README.md

 ## Data and Exploration
 The dataset has over 70 columns of information, but I mainly explore the following at the global, continent and country levels:
--Number of cases vs deaths (death rate)
+- Number of cases vs deaths (death rate)
--Number of cases vs population (infection rate)
+- Number of cases vs population (infection rate)
--Number of vaccinations vs population (% population vaccinated)
+- Number of vaccinations vs population (% population vaccinated)
--Partially vs Fully Vaccinated populations (% population partial vs full vaccination)
+- Partially vs Fully Vaccinated populations (% population partial vs full vaccination)
--GDP vs % of population that has received at least 1 vaccination
+- GDP vs % of population that has received at least 1 vaccination

 ## Data Visualisation
 __Infections and Deaths Dashboard__